frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 St. Josemaría says, "'I can do all things in him who strengthens me' (Phil.
 4:13).
 With him, there is no possibility of failure, and this conviction gives rise to the holy 'superiority complex' by which we take on things with a spirit of victory, because God grants us his strength" (J. Escrivá, *The Forge*, Point 337).

-The narrative of Our Lord with the apostles in these situations is filling them with that superiority complex that God wants them to have.
+The narrative of Our Lord with the apostles in these situations is filling them with that 'superiority complex' that God wants them to have.
 We have the answers, we have the truth, we have the light.

 Now He wants them to go forth and spread it around the place.
 He wants them to have a spirit of victory, because God is with us.